-Every department in the Executive Branch has a Department Privacy Officer (DPO) who is appointed by the Cabinet Secretary (CS).
-This is just a partial list of the DPOs is responsibilities:
+Every department in the Executive Branch has a Department Privacy Officer (DPO) who is appointed by the Cabinet Secretary.
+This is just a partial list of the DPO's responsibilities:

-- Conducting or coordinating privacy training, including changes in laws, policies or procedures for all department employees. - Ensuring that all privacy and security incidents are properly reported and investigated, and outcomes are reported to the CS, the Office of Technology and the State Privacy Office in a timely manner. - Directing staff participation in internal privacy audit and compliance programs. - Assisting the CS in developing and implementing the department's privacy program. - Reporting on the status of their privacy program to the CS and the State's Chief Privacy Officer. - Advising the CS if additional privacy coordinators (also known as Agency Privacy Officers APO more on this below) are needed throughout the department to assist the DPO in administering privacy programs. - Delegating work to APOs as needed and providing expertise, leadership and oversight to the entire program.
+- Conducting or coordinating privacy training, including changes in laws, policies or procedures for all department employees. - Ensuring that all privacy and security incidents are properly reported and investigated, and outcomes are reported to the Cabinet Secretary, the Office of Technology, and the State Privacy Office in a timely manner. - Assisting the Cabinet Secretary in developing and implementing the department's privacy program. - Reporting on the status of their privacy program to the Cabinet Secretary and the State's Chief Privacy Officer. - Advising the Cabinet Secretary if additional privacy coordinators (also known as Agency Privacy Officers APO more on this below) are needed throughout the department to assist the DPO in administering privacy programs. - Delegating work to APOs as needed and providing expertise, leadership, and oversight to the entire program.

-The DPO is always ready to answer privacy questions from department employees.
+The DPO is a resource to answer privacy questions from department employees.

-In addition to the DPO, there may also be an APO assigned to divisions, agencies or bureaus within the department.
+In addition to the DPO, there may also be an APO assigned to divisions, agencies, bureaus within the department.
 They are required to be able to devote ample time and resources to privacy-related activities.
 Some of their responsibilities are:

-- Assisting the DPO in conducting or coordinating agency-specific privacy training. - Assisting the DPO in planning, designing and evaluating privacy projects. - Notifying the DPO of potential and actual privacy violations or concerns. - Serving as an agency expert by assisting the DPO with agency-specific operational issues.
+- Assisting the DPO in conducting or coordinating agency-specific privacy training. - Assisting the DPO in planning, designing, and evaluating privacy projects. - Notifying the DPO of potential and actual privacy violations or concerns. - Serving as a department expert by assisting the SPO with department-specific operational issues.